Back to All Events

 Groups meet weekly and are offered at multiple times to accommodate different schedules:

-• Tuesdays at 12:00 PM
+• Wednesdays at 12:00 PM

-• Saturdays at 1:00 PM
+• Thursdays at 7:30 PM

 If none of the listed meeting times work for your schedule, you are encouraged to reach out and let us know what days and times would be more accessible for you.
 We make every effort to consider additional group offerings based on community interest and availability.